 If you are eligible for SPRUCE, you may receive the following benefits:

-Assistance is not guaranteed, and is dependent on available funds each quarter.
+Assistance is not guaranteed, and is dependent on available waivers.

 The SPRUCE Program eligibility requirements established by the Washington State Legislature are that an individual:

 - Has not attended college or community college for the previous 6 months

 - Is not receiving or eligible to receive unemployment compensation

 - Has been unemployed or underemployed, as evidenced by the following income qualifications for the previous 6 months

 - Has a monthly household income at or below the following:

 |# of people in household||$ Monthly household income||# of people in household||$ Monthly household income|